Lion Conservation Safari in Kenya

 - Meet Samburu Warriors and Mama Simbas who actively work to protecting lions in their habitat

-- Stay in a luxury private mobile-tented camp close to Ewaso Lions HQ
+- Stay in a private mobile-tented camp close to Ewaso Lions HQ

 - Intimate safari for 4 – 8 guests

 - Combine with our 7 day safari in the Masai Mara with Jackson Looseyia of Big Cat Diary fame 11 – 18 October 2017